Skip to content

 Different types of evaluations answer different questions.
 At What Works Growth, we focus mainly on impact evaluations.

 Impact evaluations assess whether a given intervention – such as a business support scheme – has made a difference to a given outcome – such as business survival.
+The key question we try to understand is whether a policy affects the outcomes it was designed to influence, what the effects were, and how that compares to other policies trying to achieve the same thing.

 We offer training, resources, and bespoke support to help places design, deliver or commission impact evaluations.
 Our training and guidance also support places looking to improve monitoring and process evaluation.